7th Pay Matrix Table

 Fitment Factor: A fitment factor of 2.57 is applicable in all levels 7th CPC Pay Matrix.
 This increases the salary by at least 14.29%.

 Health Insurance Plan: The commission recommended raising the monthly contribution towards the Central Government Employees Group Insurance Scheme (CGEGIS); however, this recommendation was not accepted.
-The government proposed introducing a customised group insurance scheme with high coverage and low premium.
+The government proposed introducing a customised group insurance scheme with high coverage and low premiums.

 Gratuity: The ceiling of gratuity is increased from ₹10 lakhs to ₹20 lakhs.